 These bars are not only great as a breakfast treat, though.
 I love to use them as snacks, or even as a dessert.
 They are a great choice to have after a work out, too.

 One of the nice things about these delicious granola bars is that they are dairy free!
 Even though they have a tasty icing, it is made using Vanilla Silk Dairy-Free Yogurt Alternative.
-I found this product on a recent shopping trip to Walmart and couldn’t wait to try it in some of my baked goods and main dishes.
-It is the perfect alternative to yogurt for those who don’t eat dairy products.
+It is the perfect alternative for those who don’t eat dairy products.